Kuchteq/MARBS/content/_index.md

 - No proprietary software or spyware.
 - No snaps or flatpaks or Mac-lite garbage.
 GNU/Linux the way it's supposed to be.
 - No branding cringe.
 Once you run MARBS, you have **your own** system, not mine!

+## MARBS is in active development
+View the [release notes](/release-notes) and guides on how to upgrade to newest versions.